ldaniels528/trifecta/README.md

 #### v0.18.1 to v0.18.20
 * Trifecta Core
     * Fixed issue with the application failing if the configuration file is not found
+    * Upgraded to Kafka 0.8.2-beta
     * Kafka Query language (KQL) (formerly Big-Data Query Language/BDQL) has grammar simplification
         * The "<a href="#trifecta-ui-query">with default</a>" clause is no longer necessary
     * Upgraded to Kafka 0.8.2.0
     * Added configuration key to support multi-tenant Zookeeper setups
-    * Fixed potential bug related to retrieving the list of available brokers
-    * Added support for Kafka v9.0.0 consumers
+    * Added support for Kafka ~~v0.8.2.0~~ v9.0.0 consumers

 * Trifecta UI
     * Added capability to navigate directly from a message (in the Inspect tab) to its decoder (in the Decoders tab)
     * _Decoder_ tab user interface improvements